U.S. to funnel travelers from Ebola-hit region through five airports

 In Washington, some lawmakers welcomed the government’s new steps while others said more needed to be done.

-Democratic U.S. Senator Charles Schumer of New York called the Department of Homeland Security move “a good and effective step toward tightening the net and further protecting our citizens.”
+Democratic U.S. Senator Charles Schumer of New York called the Department of Homeland Security move “a good and effective step towards tightening the net and further protecting our citizens.”

 Republican Representative Bob Goodlatte of Virginia, who heads the House of Representatives Judiciary Committee, said Obama needs to impose a travel ban.